top of page

 Cliff Walk | Bailey's Beach

-Bannister's Wharf | Newport RI Things To Do
+Newport Bannister's Wharf on a Newport RI Itinerary

 Bannister's Wharf

 The wharves are lined with eateries.
-There are ice cream, candy, and cookie shops as well as many seafood restaurants.
 The pubs along the wharf offer a variety of indoor and outdoor seating options.
+The family-friendly area has fun for all age groups.

-Shopping Bowen's Wharf | Newport, RI Things To Do
+Shopping Newport Bowen's Wharf | Newport RI Things To Do

 Bowen's Wharf

-This morning we will explore a bit of colonial Newport.
 Begin at the Trinity Church (One Queen Anne Square, Newport).
 This lovely Episcopalian Church was founded in 1698 (current church built in 1726).
 The inside of the church features an historically unique 3-level, center aisle pulpit.
-The outside of the church overlooks a grassy square and Newport Harbor.

-Trinity Church | Colonial Newport, Rhode Island
+Trinity Church | Colonial Newport Rhode Island

 Trinity Church | Colonial Newport

+Leaving Trinity Church, take Bellevue Avenue north to Washington Square.
+The town green is the historical center of Newport.
 As you stroll into the vibrant downtown area, notice Old Colony House.
 The building served as the headquarters for the city’s business from 1739 until 1900.
 The Declaration of Independence was first read to Rhode Islanders from the balcony of this building.

-Old Colony House | Washington Square | Newport, Rhode Island
+Old Colony House | Washington Square | Newport RI Itinerary

 Old Colony House

 At the other end of the square, you will see the Brick Market.
 In colonial times it was Newport’s commercial center.
 The Museum of Newport History currently resides in the building.
+Pass through the Brick Marketplace Shopping Mall and cross the street to reach Long Wharf.

-Perrotti Park & Long Wharf Newport, Rhode Island
+Perrotti Park & Long Wharf Newport Rhode Island

 Perrotti Park & Long Wharf

+Trek along Long Wharf.
+On the harbor-side you will pass the Newport Yacht Club.
 At the end of the wharf, find the Newport Lobster Shack (delicious!).
 Continuing down Washington Street, you will come to Safe Harbor Newport Shipyard where you can view the business of commercial fishing and lobstering (from afar).

 Newport Lobster Shack | Long Wharf | Newport RI Restaurants